hse-project/rfcs/rfcs/hse/0001-configuration-refactor.md

 ## Requirements

 - HSE should be usable with sane defaults
-- Support more that one KVDB open at any time in the future without breaking current configuration
+- Support more than one KVDB per process open at any time in the future without breaking current configuration
 - Remove configuration files
 - Remove notion of workload profiles
 - Allow configuration only at call-site with opportunity for extension that can